saltzmanjoelh/aws-deploy-kit/cli-help/02-publish.md

   -a, --alias <alias>     When publishing, this is the alias which will be
                           updated to point to the new release. (default: development)
+  -p, --payload <payload> The payload can either be a JSON string or a file
+                          path to a JSON file with the "file://" prefix (file://payload.json).
-  -p, --payload <payload> If you don't provide a payload, an empty string will
+                          If you don't provide a payload, an empty string will be sent.
-                          be sent.
 Sending an empty string simply checks if the function has any startup errors.
 It would be more useful if you customize this option with a JSON string that your function can parse and run with.
-You can provide the JSON string directly.
-Or, if you prefix the string with "file://" followed by a path to a file that contains JSON, it will parse the file and use it's contents.
-                          When invoking multiple functions, you can provide a single payload or file path to a payload and it will be parsed for each function.
-Or, you can provide multiple comma separated values.
-The values can be eith payloads or file paths like:
-                          `file:///path/to/payload1.json,file:///path/to/payload2.json`.
-                          If you provide the directory option (`-d` or `--directory`), you can use paths that are relative to each function's source directory.
-For example, if you include a file with the same name in each directory for invoking with.
-For example `invoke my-func,my-other-func file://payload.json -d
-                          /path/to/project`
+  -d, --directory <directory>
+                          Provide a custom path to the project directory instead of using the current working directory.
+                          (default: ./)
+  -e, --endpoint-url <endpoint-url>
+                          If you leave this empty, it will use the default AWS URL.
+You can override this with a local URL for debugging.
   -h, --help              Show help information.
 ```